Kemat, Tharos and Aegos

 An Altar dedicated to Tharos must contain at least one filled glass vessel, five grams of salt, and a representation of Tharos.

-An Altar dedicated to Aegos must contain at least one set of wind chimes, feathers from a bird corpse, and a representation of Aegos.
+An Altar dedicated to Aegos must contain at least one set of wind chimes, parts of a bird corpse, and a representation of Aegos.

 Dedicate Shrine to the Devourer